 Some hotels, campsites, restaurants and cafes give cyclists an extra warm welcome.
 You'll recognise them by the Cyclists Welcome!
 (Fietsers Welkom!) logo.
 The Cyclist Welcome! scheme advertises with special facilities for guests who come on their bike.
-Look on the map below for the businesses that are part of the Cyclists Welcome! scheme.
+Go to the Fietsers Welkom! website for the businesses that are part of the Cyclists Welcome! scheme.

 Cyclists Welcome! scheme - what does it offer?

 - There is a basic bicycle repair kit you can borrow in case of a puncture

 - You can recharge your electric bike free of charge

 - You are allowed to fill your water bottles free of charge - Dutch tap water is of exceptionally good quality and safe to drink (some even say it's better than bottled water!)

 - You can buy cycle maps

 - There is a first aid kit cyclists you can use in case of emergencies

 - However full a campsite is, they will never send a cyclist away

 - Hotels offer a safe place to park your bike - this is very useful in large cities